oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 sender-constrained and access token injection in the authorization response is prevented.

-A sender constrained access token scopes the applicability of an access token to a certain sender.
+A sender-constrained access token scopes the applicability of an access token to a certain sender.
 This sender is obliged to demonstrate knowledge of a certain secret as prerequisite for the acceptance of that token at the recipient (e.g., a resource server).